pedromoreira-estg/topics-css/PITCHME.md

 ```

 #HSLIDE
-## selectors : pseudo-classes
+### selectors : pseudo-classes

 A CSS pseudo-class is a keyword added to selectors that specifies a special state of the element to be selected.

-For example :first-child will select those elements which are the first-children of their parents.
+* :first-child selects elements which are first-children of their parents.

 ```css
 selector:pseudo-class { /* style */ }